haiyonsei/sys5211_lab0/README.md

 ### 1. Download the Script

-Download the setup-win.ps1 script file and place it in your desired project directory (e.g., C:\Users\YourUser\Projects).
+Download the setup-win.ps1 script file from github and place it in your desired project directory (e.g., C:\Users\YourUser\Projects).

 ### 2. Run PowerShell as an Administrator